take0a/envoy-killercoda-sccenarios/file-based-dynamic-routing-configuration/step6.md

-With the configuration based on EDS, when the services need to be scaled up a new endpoint can be added to the `eds.conf`{{open}}.
+With the configuration based on EDS, when the services need to be scaled up a new endpoint can be added to the `eds.conf`.
 Envoy will then automatically include the changes.

 ## Task